1995parham-learning/1995parham-learning.github.io/content/Finance/Glossary.md

 Day traders employ a wide variety of techniques in order to capitalize on market inefficiencies, often making many trades a day and _closing positions before the trading day ends_.

+## Swing Trader

+Swing trading is a style of trading that attempts to capture short- to medium-term gains in a stock (or any financial instrument) over a period of a few days to several weeks.
+Swing traders primarily use technical analysis to look for trading opportunities.

 ## Margin and Marging Trading

 Margin refers to the amount of equity an investor has in their brokerage account.
 "To buy on margin" means to use the money borrowed from a broker to purchase securities.
 You must have a margin account to do so, rather than a standard brokerage account.
 A margin account is a brokerage account in which **the broker lends the investor money to buy more securities than what they could otherwise buy with the balance in their account**.